-Research showed an overall increase of 70% - 84% on test scores!
+Independently Published by Florida National University - Research showed an overall increase of 70% - 80% on test scores!

 Excerpts from Action Report Study Below.
 CLICK for full 37 page report (PDF)

-Based on observations as well as technology-based diagnostic scores, students can solve multiplication problems based on the lower tables but specifically struggle with the upper times tables...All 3 of the learning disabled students noted an average increase in score of at least 70% with the Times Tales® program.
+Based on observations as well as technology-based diagnostic scores, students can solve multiplication problems based on the lower tables but specifically struggle with the upper times tables...The learning disabled students noted an average increase in score of at least 70% with the Times Tales® program.

 (page 10) Another result of the study was improved mathematical reasoning strategy application; specifically, after the study the participants moved from using juvenile strategies such as counting on to more developed strategies such as automatic retrieval .